-Emma began Irish dancing in Atlanta at the age of 10 with the Mulligan School of Irish Dance in Marietta, Georgia.
-She continued Irish dancing in Atlanta under the instruction of June Butler, owner of the world-renowned Butler Academy of Irish Dance (The Butler Academy, based out of Canada, is now known as the Butler-Fearon-O'Connor School of Irish Dance).
+Emma began Irish dancing in Atlanta at the age of 10 with Georgia's very first Irish dance school - the Mulligan School of Irish Dance.
+She continued Irish dancing under the instruction of June Butler, owner of the world-renowned Butler Academy of Irish Dance (The Butler Academy, based out of Canada, is now known as the Butler Fearon O'Connor School of Irish Dance).

 Erin was born in Toronto Canada and started Irish dancing at the age of 5 with the renowned Butler Academy of Irish Dance.
 Her parents, from County Roscommon in Ireland, instilled in her the love for Irish dance at a very young age.
 Erin's first dance teacher was Mae Butler, who was one of the founding members of IDTANA, The North American Irish Dancing Teachers Association.
-She continued dancing under the direction of Mae's daughter June Butler for the majority of her competitive career and later briefly danced with Rose Fearon when the school became "The Butler Fearon School of Canada" (Now known as Butler-Fearon-O'Connor).
+She continued dancing under the direction of Mae's daughter June Butler for the majority of her competitive career and later danced with Rose Fearon when the school became "The Butler Fearon School of Canada" (Now known as Butler-Fearon-O'Connor).

 Erin's competitive titles include four time Southern Region champion, placing several times in the top 10 at the North American Irish Dance Championships, as well as recalling at the All Ireland and World Championships of Irish dance.

 Molly graduated from Xavier University in 2002 with a BA in Music Performance (flute) and a BA in International Affairs.
 Today Molly lives in Marietta, GA and works at several area high schools with their band programs, while also keeping up a private flute studio at home and playing with the Johns Creek Symphony Orchestra.
 She enjoys time with her family, including husband Brian, and her five daughters.
 Molly spends a lot of her free time working with her youngest daughter who was born with hydrocephalus, and always looks forward to the time she is able to spend at the Burke Connolly studio.
 She enjoys helping with classes and watching the students and her own daughters enjoy their love of Irish dancing.